-In my opinion that Pravind Kumar Jugnauth is insane.
+In my opinion, Pravind Kumar Jugnauth is insane.
 How else can you explain why he would deliberately risk the reputation of Mauritius?
 Imagine having a sitting Prime Minister imprisoned after his acquittal for conviction of corruption is overturned by the Judicial Committee of the Privy Council (JCPC)?
 Some say he demonstrated his insanity when he appealed the original conviction instead of accepting the extremely lenient order to perform community service.
-In fact, the only “service” to Maurtius he has demonstrated himself willing is to dramatically increase the costs of servicing our national debts and obligations.
+In fact, the only “service” to Maurtius in which he has demonstrated himself to be outstanding is dramatically increasing the costs of servicing our national debts and obligations.

 If you agree with me, Article 63(1) of the Constitution empowers you to promote the Deputy Prime Minister to perform the Prime Minister’s functions.
 The very first of which should be to dissolve Parliament.
 Then the people can be allowed to restore a semblance of democracy to the present debacle.

 Can you name a Chief Justice who has had a greater proportion of his judgements overturned by the JCPC than Kheshoe Parsad Matadeen?
 If he was employed by the private sector, where tenure depends on performance, would he have even kept his previous job, let alone been promoted?
 His crowning “glory” was the acquittal of Jugnauth Junior, a judgement rightly savaged by Alexandre Barbes-Pougnet in the pages of le Mauricien on 31st May and 1st June 2016, on the basis of which, the DPP had no choice but to appeal to the JCPC.
 Any judge with half a brain would have considered the intent of Parliament when interpreting the Prevention of Corruption Act.
 Surely the JCPC will chastise the Supreme Court for such a glaring oversight?